Fluxti/guidelines/git/git_guidelines.md

 ### Repository management services

-The current repository management is VSTS
+The current repository management tool is bitbucket for internal code and github for public standards.